Growth from the Ground Up

 A mortgage broker and a doctor walk into an Aveda Institute.
 Why are they there?
 Do they need to buy products?
 What’s the punchline?

 They’re there to hire stylists, of course.
 Chad and Edward Pereira, owners of Aura Salon in Jacksonville, Florida, aren’t your typical salon owners.

 The brothers, who always knew they wanted to own a business together, weren’t sure what that business was going to be.
 Enter mom.

 “My mom was a big Aveda fan, and one time while she was getting her hair cut, she overheard her stylist talking about how she wanted to open her own salon, but was lacking capital,” says Chad.

-Chad met with the stylist, who had taken courses at the Aveda College, and she filled him in on Aveda’s points of difference and its eco-friendly mission.
+Chad met with the stylist, who had taken courses at the Aveda Institute, and she filled him in on Aveda’s points of difference and its eco-friendly mission.

 The Pereira brothers decided they wanted to back her.
 But within six months, they figured out she wasn’t the best manager.

 “In 2009, a year after we opened, we made an offer to buy her out, which she accepted,” says Chad.
 “I quit the mortgage industry and threw myself into the salon industry.”

 Building a Powerhouse